Charlotte vs. Rice NCAA Football Odds, Plays and Insights | November 6, 2021

 Rice Stats and Trends

-- This year, the Owls have just one against the spread win in five games as an underdog of 3.5 points or more.
+- The Owls have been underdogs by 6 points or more five times this season and covered the spread once.

-- Rice's games this year have gone over the point total five times in eight opportunities (62.5%).
+- Rice's games this season have hit the over five times in eight opportunities (62.5%).

 - When Rice scores more than 29.6 points, it is 1-1 against the spread and 2-0 overall.

-- The Owls have turned the ball over 14 times this season, four more turnovers than the 49ers have forced (10).
+- The Owls have turned the ball over four more times (14 total) than the 49ers have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.